Dolours Price: Paramilitary activity

 On the back of the hunger-striking campaign, her father contested West Belfast at the UK General Election of February 1974, receiving 5,662 votes (11.9%).

-The Price sisters, Gerry Kelly, and Hugh Feeney were moved to Northern Ireland prisons in 1975 as a result of an IRA truce.
-In 1980 Price received the Royal Prerogative of Mercy, and was freed on humanitarian grounds in 1981 (having served seven years), suffering from anorexia nervosa brought on by her experience of fasting and force-feeding.
+The Price sisters, Gerry Kelly and Hugh Feeney were moved to Northern Ireland prisons in 1975 as a result of an IRA truce.
+In May 1980 both sisters received the Royal Prerogative of Mercy, and Dolours was freed on humanitarian grounds in 1981 (having served seven years), suffering from anorexia nervosa brought on by her experience of fasting and force-feeding.
 Price's health improved after her release but she struggled with disordered eating throughout the remainder of her life.

 The Price sisters remained active politically.
 In the late 1990s, Price and her sister claimed that they had been threatened by their former colleagues in the IRA and Sinn Féin for publicly opposing the Good Friday Agreement (i.e. the cessation of the IRA's military campaign).

 Price was a contributor to The Blanket, an online journal edited by former Provisional IRA member Anthony McIntyre, until it ceased publication in 2008.
 In her articles, she accused several former colleagues of betraying the cause of Irish republicanism.

 Personal life

-After her release in 1980, she married Irish actor Stephen Rea, with whom she had two sons, Danny and Oscar.
+After her release, in 1983 she married Irish actor Stephen Rea with whom she had two sons.
 They divorced in 2003.

 Later life

 In 2001, Price was arrested in Dublin and charged with possession of stolen prescription pads and forged prescriptions.
-She pleaded guilty and was fined £200 and ordered to attend Alcoholics Anonymous meetings.
+She plead guilty and was fined £200 and ordered to attend Alcoholics Anonymous meetings.
 In her later life she struggled with depression, PTSD, and alcohol and drug addiction.

 In February 2010, it was reported by The Irish News that Price had offered help to the Independent Commission for the Location of Victims' Remains in locating graves of three men, Joe Lynskey, Seamus Wright, and Kevin McKee.
 The bodies of Wright and McKee were recovered from a single grave in County Meath in August 2015.
 It is unclear if Price played a role in their recovery.
 The remains of Lynskey had not been recovered as of March 2025.

 Allegations against Gerry Adams

 In 2010, Price claimed Gerry Adams had been her officer commanding when she was active in the IRA.
 Adams, who has always denied being a member of the IRA, denied her allegation.
-Price admitted taking part in the murder of Jean McConville, as part of an IRA action in 1972.
+Price admitted to taking part in the murder of Jean McConville as a part of IRA action in 1972.
 She claimed the murder of McConville, a mother of 10, was ordered by Adams when he was an IRA leader in West Belfast.
-Adams further denied Price's allegations, stating that the reason for them was that she was opposed to the IRA's abandonment of paramilitary warfare in favour of politics in 1994, in the facilitation of which Adams had been a key figure.
+Adams further denied this claim, stating that Price made these allegations because of her opposition to the IRA's abandonment of paramilitary warfare in favour of politics, which Adams had been a key figure in facilitating in 1994.